jimakosk/RestCountries/ReadMe.md

- #   Project Documentation: Countries Service with Hangfire
+ # Countries Service with Hangfire
+ #   Get information about countries via a RESTful API https://restcountries.eu

  #    Overview
  #    The GetCountries endpoint retrieves a list of countries.
 The data is fetched either from the cache, the database, or an external API if the first two sources are unavailable.

  #   Steps
  #   Call the API Endpoint